Enable Screen Zoom in Mac OS X Lion

 - Control+Scroll Down to zoom out

-Zoom with Keyboard
+Zoom Screen with Keyboard Shortcuts

 - Command+Option+= to zoom in